fablabuae/mePed-V2.1/README.md

 # mePed-V2.1

+Contributed by **Hashem Al Sakkaf**

-A mePed V2.0 version with tiny modification based on the mePed V2.0 by meped.io
+A mePed V2.0 version with tiny modification based on the mePed V2.0 by **meped.io**

+This project was done in **Super FabLab** UAE by Hashem Al Sakkaf for Electronics Assembly challenge during Emirates Skills 2018 Competition.